July 13, 2023

 What you seek: Most nonprofits have both attractive (playing with kittens and puppies) and undesirable needs (cleaning cages).
 Growing supporters is a fundamental nonprofit activity.
 The answers will help you discover where you’ll invest time and energy.

-Closing marketing and funding challenges (you can read about the gap concept in this free chapter) require fresh thinking and planning.
+Closing marketing and funding challenges (you can read about the gap concept in this free chapter) requires fresh thinking and planning.
 You also want to know if people have given up.
-Will your work be overcoming a been-there-done that-culture or the distinctly different challenge of leading an engaged team piloting solutions?
+Will your work be to overcome a been-there-done-that culture or the distinctly different challenge of leading an engaged team piloting solutions?

 10. Besides board service, how do board members share their expertise?

-What you seek: To gauge the staff and board engagement over time.
-Will you need to build teams or board a moving train already moving onward and upward?
+What you seek: To gauge staff and board engagement over time.
+Will you need to build teams or board a train already moving onward and upward?

 12. Does any pending litigation exist?
 Are there concerns with authorities that license, accredit, or fund you?

-What you seek: Clarity on the challenges the nonprofit faces.
+What you seek: Clarity on the nonprofit’s challenges.
 The pandemic taught us that survival challenges threaten nearly every nonprofit.

 Learning the answers to these and similar questions will help determine if the position is a good fit for your skills and career growth.

-A “bad” response does not mean you won’t take the job.
+A “bad” response does not mean you won’t take an offer, but a lot of them might alert you to super high and unrealistic expectations.

-Instead, use the knowledge to better build relationships and determine if it makes sense to move forward.
+Whatever you learn, use the knowledge to better build relationships and determine if it makes sense to move forward and under what conditions you’d accept the postion.

 From my research, the most successful new nonprofit CEOs select positions where they have polished skills that match the nonprofit’s greatest need and allow the candidate to grow.
 Look until you discover an opportunity for both.
 And once you find the position, ask for these items to jumpstart your transition.